McStasMcXtrace/Schools/2024/SOLEIL_Hercules_March_2024/README.md

 ![plot results](doc/Plot-Fluorescence.png "Plot Fluorescence results")

-On this plot, you can see the fluorescence spectrum of the LaB6 (default material), as well as the Rayleigh and Compton lines as detected on the monitor surface.
+On this plot, you can see the fluorescence spectrum of the LaB<sub>6</sub> (default material), as well as the Rayleigh and Compton lines as detected on the monitor surface.

 **Question**: What is the solid angle of these 3 detectors ?

+#### Fluorescence: changing the incident beam energy

 We shall now perform a scan of the incident energy.
 For this, reduce the number of "Ray count" to 10000 (remove a 0).
 You may as well re-compile with MPI to speed-up the calculation (in _Parallelisation_).
-Then specify _Scan steps_ as 11 and the energy range in the simulation parameter _E0_ as 30,45 (i.e. between 30 and 45 with 11 points).
+Then specify _Scan steps_ as 11 and the energy range in the simulation parameter `E0` as `30,45` (i.e. between 30 and 45 with 11 points).
 Then press **[Start]**.

 Then press the **[Plot]** button.
 The integrated intensity on each detector is displayed as a function of the incident energy.

 ![plot xas](doc/Test_Fluorescence_xas.png "Plot Fluorescence xas")

-**Question**: What is the signification of the "fluo" intensity vs E0 ?
+**Question**: What is the signification of the "fluo" intensity as a function of E0 ?
 This is a rather common measuring method on X-ray beam-lines.

 ## Going further: realistic X-ray beam-line models with samples